Theses and Dissertations Policy

 • When students submit their theses or dissertation electronically through the Vireo submission system, you will be presented with the following embargo options:

-NoneThe work will be included in the University Scholarship repository after approval.
+NoneThe work will be included in the TXST Digital Repository after approval.

-One Year EmbargoThe work will be delayed for inclusion in the University Scholarship repository for one year.
-This is the only embargo option for Honors theses.
+One Year EmbargoThe work will be delayed for inclusion in the TXST Digital Repository for one year.
+This is the only embargo option for Honors theses/capstones.

-Two Year EmbargoThe work will be delayed for inclusion in the University Scholarship for two years.
+Two Year EmbargoThe work will be delayed for inclusion in the TXST Digital Repository for two years.

-Five Year EmbargoThe work will be delayed for inclusion in the University Scholarship repository for five years.
+Five Year EmbargoThe work will be delayed for inclusion in the TXST Digital Repository for five years.

 IDP EmbargoThis embargo applies to Inventions, Discoveries, Patents, research with non-disclosure agreements, or documents with confidential and sensitive material.
 Please contact copyrightoffice@txstate.edu to make arrangements for how the manuscript must be handled.